Connector/Node.js 2.1.0 Release Notes

 false

-The option charset now corresponds to charset, still permitting collation for compatibility, but then a warning is thrown to console.
+The option charset now corresponds to charset, still permitting collation for compatibility, but then a warning is thrown to the console.

 Pool events

-Pools now emits events.
+Pools now emit events.

 event